-- 2. The Republic is applying to list the notes on the Official List and trade the notes on the Regulated Market "Bourse de Luxembourg" of the Luxembourg Stock Exchange in accordance with its rules.
-The total fees and expenses in connection with the admission of the notes to trading on the Regulated Market are expected to be approximately \$\circ{\omega}{2}\$,200. - 3.
-The notes have been accepted for clearance through DTC, Euroclear and Clearstream Banking Luxembourg (ISIN No. US900123CV04; CUSIP No. 900123 CV0; and Common Code 202683304).
+2. The Republic is applying to list the notes on the Official List and trade the notes on the Regulated Market "Bourse de Luxembourg" of the Luxembourg Stock Exchange in accordance with its rules.
+The total fees and expenses in connection with the admission of the notes to trading on the Regulated Market are expected to be approximately EUR 5,600.

+3. The notes have been accepted for clearance through DTC, Euroclear and Clearstream Banking Luxembourg (ISIN No. US900123CT57; CUSIP No. 900123 CT5; Common Code 193701531).
 The address of DTC is 570 Washington Blvd., Jersey City, NJ 07310, United States of America.
-The address of Euroclear is Boulevard du Roi Albert II, B -1210 Brussels.
-The address of Clearstream Banking Luxembourg is 42 Avenue JF Kennedy L-1855 Luxembourg. - 4.
-There are no interests of any natural or legal persons, including conflicting interests, that are material to the issue of the notes. - 5.
-The Republic has obtained all necessary consents, approvals and authorizations in the Republic of Turkey in connection with the issue and performance of the notes.
-The issue of the notes was authorized, pursuant to the provisions of Articles 4 and 7 of the Law Regarding the Regulation of Public Finance and Debt Management of The Republic (Law No. 4749). - 6.
-The address of the Republic is: Ministry of Treasury and Finance, Ismet Inonu Bulvari, No. 36, 06510 Emek, Ankara, Turkey.
-The telephone number is: +90 312 204 7365. - 7.
-Save as disclosed on pages S-20 through S-39 of this prospectus supplement and on pages 75-83 and 109-117 in the Annual Report of the Republic on the Form 18-K for the fiscal year ended December 31, 2017, as filed with the SEC on September 26, 2018, as amended by Amendment No. 1 to Turkey's Annual Report on Form 18-K/A, filed on October 23, 2018, Amendment No. 2 to Turkey's Annual Report on Form 18-K/A, filed on November 14, 2018, Amendment No. 3 to Turkey's Annual Report on Form 18-K/A, filed on January 16, 2019, Amendment No. 4 to Turkey's Annual Report on Form 18-K/A, filed on January 31, 2019 and Amendment No. 5 to Turkey's Annual Report on Form 18-K/A, filed on March 26, 2019 (the "Annual Report for 2017"), since December 31, 2017, there have been no significant changes relating to public finance and trade. - 8.
-Turkey will irrevocably waive, to the fullest extent permitted by law, any immunity, including foreign sovereign immunity, from jurisdiction to which it might otherwise be entitled in any action arising out of or based on the debt securities which may be instituted by the holder of any debt securities in each of the United States District Court for the Southern District of New York, the Supreme Court of the State of New York, New York County, and the respective appellate courts therefrom or (except as to venue) in any competent court in Turkey.
+The address of Euroclear is Boulevard du Roi Albert II, B - 1210 Brussels.
+The address of Clearstream Banking Luxembourg is 42 Avenue JF Kennedy L-1855 Luxembourg.

+4. There are no interests of any natural or legal persons, including conflicting interests, that are material to the issue of the notes.

+5. The Republic has obtained all necessary consents, approvals and authorizations in the Republic of Turkey in connection with the issue and performance of the notes.
+The issue of the notes was authorized, pursuant to the provisions of Articles 4 and 7 of the Law Regarding the Regulation of Public Finance and Debt Management of The Republic (Law No. 4749).

+6. The address of the Republic is: Ministry of Treasury and Finance, Ismet Inonu Bulvari, No. 36, 06510 Emek, Ankara, Turkey.
+The telephone number is: +90 312 204 7365.

+7. Save as disclosed on pages S-16 through S-33 of this prospectus supplement and in the Annual Report of the Republic on the Form 18-K for the fiscal year ended December 31, 2017, as filed with the SEC on September 26, 2018, as amended from time to time (the "Annual Report for 2017"), since December 31, 2017, there have been no significant changes relating to public finance and trade.

+8. Turkey will irrevocably waive, to the fullest extent permitted by law, any immunity, including foreign sovereign immunity, from jurisdiction to which it might otherwise be entitled in any action arising out of or based on the debt securities which may be instituted by the holder of any debt securities in each of the United States District Court for the Southern District of New York, the Supreme Court of the State of New York, New York County, and the respective appellate courts therefrom or (except as to venue) in any competent court in Turkey.
 Turkey's waiver of immunity does not extend to actions under the United States federal securities laws or state securities laws.